ccnlab/kinase/sims/kinase/README.md

 # Kinase

+See [kinaseq](https://github.com/emer/axon/tree/master/examples/kinaseq) and [axon](https://github.com/emer/axon) for implemented versions of these learning mechanisms.
+This [repository](https://github.com/ccnlab/kinase) has the most biologically detailed version of the Kinase learning mechanism, and provides this README and papers describing the kinase model.

+## Introduction

 The Kinase learning framework is a stack of neocortical learning mechanisms at multiple levels of biological detail / computational abstraction.

 At the highest level of abstraction is the contrastive hebbian learning (CHL) algorithm: